 The purpose of this handbook is to provide necessary information regarding the use of the GPM products.
 We wish the GPM products with this handbook utilize your studies on enhancement of climate change analysis, as well as the operational uses.

-October, 2017 Japan Aerospace Exploration Agency Satellite Applications and Operations Center Earth Observation Research Center GPM/DPR Project team
+March, 2024 Japan Aerospace Exploration Agency Satellite Applications and Operations Center Earth Observation Research Center

 Contents